Mercutio3/constructor-uni-coursework/README.md

 # Overview
 Welcome! :)

 This repository consists of programming-related assignments and coursework during my studies at Constructor University.
-Obviously, I do not endorse copying answers or take responsibility for students who hinder their own learning by doing so.
+Obviously, I *DO NOT* endorse copying answers or take responsibility for students who hinder their own learning by doing so.
 This is meant to be a tool to help learn and/or review.

 ## src-c and src-cpp